Help for Sellers

 When letting you may have a preference for letting unfurnished/furnished and so aspects like this will be discussed at the valuation and we will be able to guide you through what is involved either way and also what is in demand.Arrange a free and accurate valuation

-We offer a comprehensive Fully Managed Service or alternatively a Tenant Find Service for some Landlords.
-We are happy to provide you with the service you require but there is definitely a shift following increased regulation for us to deal with all aspects of the letting and as a result the fully managed option is certainly most popular.View our management packages
+We offer a three tiered service for all Landlords; Gold, Silver or Bronze.
+We are happy to provide you with the service you require but there is definitely a shift following increased regulation for us to deal with all aspects of the letting and as a result the Gold option is certainly most popular.View our Service Options

 When we receive instructions we will want to run through our agreement terms and conditions, take some details from approved identification documents for the Landlord(s) and also access the property to take full property details, photographs and produce a floor plan for marketing.
 We understand that it is not always possible to meet you in person and so we are able to do most aspects via email, telephone and post in order to be compliant and should this be the case, simply contact your local Bradleys office to discuss making the arrangements.

 To avoid the expense of legal action against a tenant and the inconvenience of loss of rent, you may decide to protect yourself with Rent Guarantee and Legal Expenses Insurance.
-Bradleys have arranged specially negotiated rates for their Landlords with providers Van Mildert including a free 6 month period.
+Bradleys have arranged specially negotiated rates for their Landlords with providers Rightmove Landlords & Tenant Services including a free 6 month period.

 The principle underlying an EU Directive from 2007 and the regulations is to make energy efficiency of buildings transparent by using an energy performance certificate (EPC), to show the energy rating of a building, when sold or rented out, and recommendations on how to improve energy efficiency.